fastify/fastify/docs/Testing.md

 <h1 align="center">Fastify</h1>

 ## Testing
 Testing is one of the most important parts of developing an application.
-Fastify is very flexible when it comes to testing and is compatible with most testing frameworks (such as [Tap](https://www.npmjs.com/package/tap), which is used in the examples below).
+Fastify is very flexible when it comes to testing and is compatible with most testing frameworks (such as [Tap](https://www.npmjs.com/package/tap) & [Mocha](https://www.npmjs.com/package/mocha), which are used in the examples below).

 <a name="inject"></a>
 ### Testing with http injection